WICG/storage-foundation-api-explainer/README.md

 higher performance costs.

-[IndexedDB](https://w3c.github.io/IndexedDB/) can be used as a backend for some of the NativeIO’s use-cases.
+[IndexedDB](https://w3c.github.io/IndexedDB/) can be used as a backend for some of the Storage Foundation API’s use-cases.
 For example, Emscripten includes [IDBFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api-idbfs), an IndexedDB-based persistent file system.
 However, since IndexedDB is fundamentally a key-value store, it comes with significant performance